awuwu/yuukibot/README.md

  * 1.1.1 -- Added about command, added some quotes.
  * 1.1.2 -- Moo command, Begin concepts for new command structure
  * 1.1.3 -- Change lengths, random face picker
+ * 1.2.0 -- Add updates and channel registry.

 Contributing
 ---